apache/flink/docs/apis/streaming/time.md

 `TumblingProcessingTimeWindows`.

-In order to work with event time semantics, i.e. if you want to use window assigners such as `TumblingTimeWindows` or `SlidingTimeWindows`, you need to follow these steps:
+In order to work with event time semantics, i.e. if you want to use window assigners such as `TumblingEventTimeWindows` or `SlidingEventTimeWindows`, you need to follow these steps:

 - Set `enableTimestamps()`, as well the interval for watermark emission (`setAutoWatermarkInterval(long milliseconds)`) in `ExecutionConfig`.